ianchapin/epistemic-trust-calibration/protocol/overview.md

 - **Detectability:** How quickly would failure be noticed?
 - **Time pressure:** Are we acting now, soon, or later?
 - **Alternatives:** What other representations or checks are available?
+- **Safeguards:** What makes failure less likely, more detectable, or less costly? (monitoring, independent review, validation path, fallback, appeal, audits)

 If these are unknown or contested, confidence should be reduced rather than assumed.

+If you cannot justify the reliance level from the context + safeguards, downgrade reliance and/or reduce the cap.

 ---